 Health and Safety

-The Tommee earned a 9 of 10 for health and safety beating out most of the competition with significantly lower results.
+The Tommee earned a top score for health and safety, beating out most of the competition with significantly lower results.

 Ease of Use

-The Tommee is a straightforward warmer with easy to understand settings which helped it earn a 9 of 10 for ease of use.
+The Tommee is a straightforward warmer with easy to understand settings which helped it earn an outstanding score for ease of use.
 It features an auto-shutoff with an audible beep to let you know the bottle is ready.

-This warmer hold bottles of different shapes and sizes including tall and wide bottles (above left) that may not fit in the competition.
-It also accepts breastmilk storage pouches (above right) using the handy pouch basket.
-Not all of the competition can do this, so it is a good choice for parents incorporating breastmilk into their regular feeding routine.
+This warmer holds bottles of different shapes and sizes, including tall and wide bottles (above left) that may not fit in the competition.
+It also comes with a handy pouch basket (above middle) that accepts and warms breastmilk storage pouches (above right).
+Not all of the competition can do this, so it is an excellent choice for parents who are incorporating breastmilk into their regular feeding routine.

-The Tommee is not the quickest warmer earning only a 5 of 10 for warming efficiency.
-However, five other warmers earned the same or lower score.
+The Tommee is not the quickest warmer, earning a moderate score for warming efficiency.

-The heating time could be shorter, and you might wish it was if your baby is crying while the bottle heats, but it is one of the faster water bath warmers on par with the Kiinde Kozii another high ranking product.
-To us, it is more important that the temperature is consistent from bottle to bottle.
-Leaving the bottle in the chamber past the auto shut off will result in a warmer bath, but up to 12 minutes is safe without worrying that the bottle is too hot.
+The heating time could be shorter, and you might wish it was if your baby is crying while the bottle heats, but it is one of the faster water bath warmers on par with the Kiinde Kozii, another high ranking product.
+To us, it is more important that there is consistency in temperature from bottle to bottle.
+Leaving the bottle in the chamber past the auto shut-off will result in a warmer bath, but up to 12 minutes is safe without worrying that the bottle is too hot.

-Always swirl the contents of a heated bottle for about 30 seconds.
-The drip a few drops n the inside of your wrist to ensure the contents are not too hot.
-The inside of your wrist has thinner more sensitive skin and is preferable to using your finger.
+Always swirl the contents of a heated bottle for about 30 seconds, then drip a few drops on the inside of your wrist to ensure the contents are not too hot.
+The inside of your wrist has thinner, more sensitive skin and is preferable than using your finger.

 Ease of Cleaning

-The Tommee isn't difficult to clean but some of the directions pose a challenge which is why it only earned 6 of 10 for ease of cleaning.
+The Tommee isn't difficult to clean; however, some of the directions pose a challenge, which is why it only earned a slightly above average score for ease of cleaning.

 After each use, you should let the warmer cool and then dispose of the leftover water.
 Wipe the inside and outside with a clean, damp cloth.
 You do not need to use any cleaners or solvents for everyday cleaning.
 Every four weeks, if not sooner, there is a more involved cleaning process involving descaling with a cup of vinegar.
 We suspect some parents will forget this process or skip it due to time and effort.
 Tommee Tippee does give you two cleaning options, but both require vinegar and waiting.